 - Recent posts extended allows you to add pictures and teaser text to the list of recent articles.
 You can also limit posts by category.
 There are quite a few settings here, we have added some sensible defaults but feel free to change

 - Random quote – you can add quotes using the Quotes Collection section on the sidebar, and then this widget will display them.
 They will automatically reload when you press next quote.

-For each widget, you can check ‘Fixed widget‘ if you want the widget to be always visible on the screen (this can be useful, for example, to ensure there is always a nice article available to read once the visitor is finished reading that particular article)
+(This only applies to themes with sidebar widgets – so not the default Dhyana theme) For each widget, you can check ‘Fixed widget‘ if you want the widget to be always visible in the sidebar (this can be useful, for example, to ensure there is always a nice article available to read once the visitor is finished reading that particular article)